Colorado Alimony: What You Should Know Before Divorce

 As you can see, how long you could receive – or pay – spousal maintenance depends on many considerations.
 That’s why it’s important to educate yourself before agreeing to a particular arrangement.

 What Kind of Alimony Should You Aim For?

-Alimony awards are based off many factors, and whether you receive or pay it will depend on your individual circumstances.
+Alimony awards are based on many factors, and whether you receive or pay it will depend on your individual circumstances.

-Schedule a free initial assessment with a Robinson & Henry family law attorney.
-We’re here to help you determine the best approach for your specific needs.
+Call 303-688-0944 to begin your free initial assessment.
+Robinson & Henry family law attorneys are here to help you determine the best approach for your specific needs.